 Single Incision | No Metal Clips | IV sedation Vasectomy

 For those that choose IV sedation, a small needle is placed in a vein in the hand or arm by a licensed nurse anesthetist.
 The needle is then used to inject the necessary amount of sedative to allow relaxation of the senses and the scrotum.
 IV placement allows for additional medication to be administered during the procedure if necessary.

 After the scrotal skin is cleaned with an anti-bacterial solution, sterile drapes are placed to isolate the genitals.

 A needless injector is then used to anesthetize the skin over the vas-deferens.
 The needle-less injector seems right out of Star Trek but has been around for more than a decade.
-The numbing medication is carried by a high pressure air jet into the skin.
-This eliminated the need for a needle and can allow for anesthetic to penetrate deep into the skin.
+The numbing medication is carried by a high-pressure air jet into the skin.
+This eliminated the need for a needle and can allow for the anesthetic to penetrate deep into the skin.

 After the skin is numb, a ringed forcep is used to grasp the left vas deferens through the skin.
 The skin is then pierced with a very sharp tool to expose the vas deferens.
 This “no-scalpel” technique results in a smaller incision in the scrotum, can allow both vas deferens to be accessed through a single incision and faster overall healing.

 Once the vas deferens is isolated, the nerves, blood vessels, and surrounding tissue are carefully stripped.
 Dr. Mistry spends more time on this step that many others who perform a ‘five-minute vasectomy’ to ensure that excess tissue is not ‘bundled-up’ and lead to postoperative pain.
 A long segment of the vas deferens is then cut with the ends cauterized.
 Our special ‘vas-tip’ cautery allows for burning of the inner portion of the vas deferens.